rekinp/asteroids/README.md

 **Gameplay Mechanics:**

-Use the arrow keys to control your spacecraft's movement.
+- Use the arrow keys to control your spacecraft's movement.
-Press the spacebar to fire your ship's primary weapon and destroy asteroids.
+- Press the spacebar to fire your ship's primary weapon and destroy asteroids.

 **Credits:**
-Sound effects taken from opengameart.org theme music made by jdagenet or Jason Dagenet: https://opengameart.org/content/is-anybody-home
+Sound effects taken from opengameart.org theme music made by Jason Dagenet: https://opengameart.org/content/is-anybody-home